purplexmarketing/plx-portal-connector/readme.txt

 === PLX Portal Connector ===
 Contributors: mattstone-plx
 Tags: portal, purplex, plx, ascotgroup
-Requires at least: 4.3
+Requires at least: 4.5
-Tested up to: 4.9.8
+Tested up to: 5.2
-Requires PHP: 5.6
+Requires PHP: 5.6.20
-Stable tag: 1.0.6
+Stable tag: 1.1.1
-License: MIT
+License: GPL3
 License URI: https://opensource.org/licenses/MIT

-Connects your WordPress site with the Portal system.
+Connects your WordPress site with the Portal system and provides a range of useful utilities to help with management of site content.

 == Description ==
 This plugin allows your WordPress site to interact with the Portal system via it's API providing functionality such as centralised Web Content management.
 To use this plugin you will need an existing Portal account in order to setup the required API Key to connect.